 - a) External storage of goods or material is permitted if kept in a neat and orderly manner or suitably enclosed by a fence or wall to the satisfaction of the Municipality.
 No storage shall be permitted in the front yard. - b) Outdoor storage is permitted in side and rear yards. - c) Open air operations, storage and display of goods or material are prohibited in any front yard.
-The storage and display of goods shall be permitted in a front yard where it is deemed essential to facilitate a permitted or approved discretionary use. - d) All outside storage shall be fenced and where the area abuts a City, Village, Hamlet, or Country Residential District without an intervening street or lane, the storage area shall be screened with a solid fence or hedge at least 2.0 metres in height; - e) A space to be used exclusively for garbage storage and pickup, having minimum dimension of 3.0 metres by 6.0 metres shall be provided on each site to the satisfaction of the Development Officer. - f) All automobile parts, dismantled vehicles, storage drums and crates, stockpiled material, and similar articles and materials shall be stored within a building or suitably screened. - g) Industrial vehicles and equipment associated with an approved use may be stored onsite. - h) Access to lots shall be located to ensure that heavy truck traffic is directed to designated truck routes. - i) By resolution of Council, aggregate storage may be required to be screened or other appropriate measures taken to ensure the safety and security of site.
+The storage and display of goods shall be permitted in a front yard where it is deemed essential to facilitate a permitted or approved discretionary use. - d) All outside storage shall be fenced and where the area abuts a City, Village, Hamlet, or Country Residential District without an intervening street or lane, the storage area shall be screened with a solid fence or hedge at least 2.0 metres in height: - e) All automobile parts, dismantled vehicles, storage drums and crates, stockpiled material, and similar articles and materials shall be stored within a building or suitably screened. - f) Industrial vehicles and equipment associated with an approved use may be stored onsite. - g) Access to lots shall be located to ensure that heavy truck traffic is directed to designated truck routes. - h) By resolution of Council, aggregate storage may be required to be screened or other appropriate measures taken to ensure the safety and security of site.